The long-standing phrase about music being food for the soul never gets old!

 The soundboard is sanded down to keep the edges thin; this allows it to vibrate freely, providing full-bodied tones that sustain longer.

 With a 164-year legacy in producing handmade pianos, every Steinway is a unique instrument painstakingly crafted by artisans with decades of experience.
+While most pianos from other brands may see an almost 50-per-cent depreciation in resale value, Steinway’s pianos appreciate over time.

 The Steinway Promise represents Steinway’s commitment to owners of a Steinway-Designed piano.
 Users can trade in their piano — within 10 years from the date of purchase — and receive the full original purchase price for a new Steinway Grand piano.